Grace-Pen/SalmonAgeDist/README.md

-# Analyzing Salmon Age Distribution
+# SalmonAgeDist
   R code used to analyze the changes in the age distribution of hatchery salmon in Alaska.
   The files labeled CHUM 3-6, CHUM 34_56, CHUM 345_6, are the reorganization of returning fish by year for regression on CHUM.
 The files Year 2 3 Combined, Year 23 67 Combined, Year 2345 67 Combined and Year 23 45 67 Combined are used for the regression on Chinook salmon.
 CHUM_EggsReleased is used in the linear model in R as the y variable for Chum regression.
 Eggs_Released_Each_Year is used in the linear model in R as the y variable for Chinook regression.
 There is a powerpoint presentation available to view that outlines the framework of our research, as well as includes additional graphs that demonstrate the key conclusions of our analysis.
+# Analyzing Salmon Age Distribution
+  Declines in salmon sizes have been reported primarily as a result of younger maturation rates.
+This change in age distribution poses serious threats to salmon-dependent peoples and ecological systems.
+We perform a statistical analysis to examine the change in age structure of spawning Alaskan chum and Chinook salmon using 30 years of hatchery data.
+To highlight the impacts of this change, we investigate the average number of fry/smolt that each age of spawning chum/Chinook salmon produce.
+Our findings demonstrate an increase in younger hatchery salmon populations returning to spawn, and fewer amounts of fry produced by younger salmon compared to older salmon.
+These results suggest the potential risks associated with younger spawning salmon and aim to help better understand salmon behavior in order to sustain and protect healthy salmon populations.

+  As stated above, the powerpoint presentation shows an outline of our research and findings.
+We currently have a paper going through the editing process.